CPhlebas/ore-chasm/README.md

 * Edit the Wiki on here (github)!
 * Submit issues and feature requests on the issue tracker on github!
 * Test, test, test!
+* ART!
+Please give me all of your art :-)

 ## Contact?